makslion/integreatly-operator/README.md

 There exists a number of variables, that can prepend the make target below.
 Refer to [this](/scripts/README.md#system-variables) document.

-To generate bundles run the script  ./scripts/bundle-rhmi-opertors.sh
+To generate bundles run the script: `./scripts/bundle-rhmi-opertors.sh `

 ### 2. Install from OperatorHub
 OLM will create a PackageManifest (integreatly) based on the CatalogSource (rhmi-operators) in the openshift-marketplace namespace.
 Confirm both and then find the RHMI in the OperatorHub.
 Verify that the version references the latest version available in the index and click install

+For more details refer to [this](https://github.com/RHCloudServices/integreatly-help/blob/master/guides/olm/installing-rhmi-bundle-format.md#installing-rhmi-through-olm-with-bundle-format) readme file.

 ## 	Individual Development Plan
 ### Set up testing IDP for OSD cluster